Feel deeply grounded, secure, and loved.

 Earth to Pocket is the Moonrise Crystal business mission.
 It’s the promise that any stones purchased here will be consciously sourced and the journey of the stone, from the Earth and into your Pocket, will be as transparent as possible.

-These Carnelians were mined in India and tumbled in South Africa.
+These Carnelians were mined in Botswana and tumbled in South Africa.

 The owner of the tumbling company is one of my very favorite suppliers.
 He has been in the business for over twenty years and has some of the most gorgeous tumbled stones available.
 He sells only once a year at the Gem and Mineral show in Tucson, Arizona.